Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Sat Jun 28 2025
+Last update on Sun Jun 29 2025

-**187 day before 2026 ⏱** days before new years
+**186 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with hate, by Gabot ❤️